hackclub/hackclub/workshops/hcload/README.md

 > Note: Since (at the time of writing) Deno is in Beta @repl.it, you'll want to ignore any errors you see regarding await, import, and the Deno object.

 To make it easier for us to code today, we'll be using Repl.it.
 However, towards the end of the workshop, we'll download [Deno](https://deno.land/) so that we can upload files from our computers.
+This will involve a terminal and downloading files, so school Chromebooks, iPads, and other devices that don't have command line access cannot be used for this workshop.

 Follow these steps: